The Voice Kids (Philippine TV series) season 2: Episode 1 (June 6)

 The first episode was graced by an opening number from the coaches wherein they sang "Start of Something New" from the High School Musical and "ABC" from the Jackson 5.

+This episode aired at an earlier timeslot of 6:45 PM due to the Grand Showdown of the first season of Your Face Sounds Familiar, pre-empting Mga Kwento ni Marc Logan.